• Skip to main content

 • The simple ingredients in this pasta salad make it a full meal without much fuss.

-• The arugula stands up to the tangy dressing, the sweet peaches and the creamy pasta.
+• The arugula stands up to the tangy dressing, the sweet peaches, and the creamy pasta.

 Ingredients